koding/kdlearn/guides/permanent-shared-vm/index.md

 ---
-title: How to sharing your VM with someone?
+title: How to share your VM with someone?
 author: Team Koding
 date: 2015-04-03
 categories: [koding]